 The Bank's overall risk management framework focuses on identifying risks inherent from its business and managing the risks within the acceptable level as defined by the Bank's risk appetite for achieving its strategic objectives.

+The Bank's risk governance model includes executive and non-executive governance committees, delegated authorities to individuals and an escalation path for material risks and issues.
 Risk management is carried out by individuals within the 3 Lines of Defence in accordance with the Board approved policies under the oversight by senior management and the Board of Directors.